How To Choose New Flooring Like A Pro!

+Choosing the right grade of carpet is the most common problem homeowners face today when buying new carpet.
 The Carpet and Padding You Select must be able to tolerate your own unique level of foot-traffic you have in your home or your new carpet will not last as long as intended.
-The last thing you want is new carpet that mats down quickly and looks bad.
-Choosing the right grade of carpet is the most common problem homeowners face today when buying new carpet.
+The last thing you want is new carpet that mats down quickly and looks worn out.

-If you want to choose the right carpet quality to meet your needs and goals, you first need to determine your level of foot-traffic and second, you must decide exactly how long you want your new carpet to last.
+If you want to choose the right carpet quality to meet your needs and goals, you first need to determine your level of foot-traffic and second, you must decide how long you want your new carpet to last.
 Your answers to these two questions will help determine what grade of carpet you need to buy.
+To avoid making simple but costly carpet buying mistakes, start by taking my free Carpet Foot-Traffic Test.
+It is a simple six-question test to assess your needs, goals and lifestyle.
+Your answers will reveal your Foot-Traffic Score.
+Armed with this information you can then figure out what grade of carpet will meet all your requirements and about how much you need to spend to get the whole job done.

-Print out my Free Carpet Buying Checklist (Click on the image to view or print my free checklist)
+(Click on the image to view PDF or print)

 Tempted by those TV ads offering FREE Carpet Installation?
-Is Carpet Installation Really Free?
+Is Carpet Installation at Lowe's and Home Depot Really Free?
 Be careful what you ask for when it comes to free carpet installation.
 There are many reasons why they offer free carpet installation.
 You need to understand why they offer this and what to expect if you agree to buy new carpet from any nationally advertised carpet seller.
 Big Box Carpet Installation Specials Exposed

 Carpet Cost and Prices